CoffeAddict/CheDescuento-Data-Service/README.md

 #### API Endpoint

-The function is accessible at:
 ```
 https://<your-vercel-project-name>.vercel.app/api/fetchData
 ```

 #### Environment Variables

-The following environment variables are required to run the function:

 | Variable Name | Description | Default |
 | --- | --- | --- |